 The more elite the military unit, the more numerous its officer casualties during combat.
 Many outstanding officers earned posthumous decorations by leading their troops into the teeth of aimed enemy fire.
-Other, less popular ones got shot in the back by their own troops.
+Other, less popular ones were shot in the back by their own troops.
 Even hounds will sometimes turn on their master.

 Paul Lackman notes that 1,000 American commissioned officers were “fragged” by their own men during America’s Vietnam debacle, according to official estimates.
 Live grenades were wired to their toilet seats or rigged under their cots at base camp, for example.
 These statistics could be doubled and redoubled by unreported incidents, casualties of accident or battle, plus incidents involving non-commissioned officers (sergeants)—all in all, a large chunk of total American casualties.